LCC-CIT/CS133JS-CourseMaterials/Labs_Alternate/Lab03-Selection.md

 **Problems:**

-1 and 2 are relate to putting multiple statements in a block, 3 and 4 relate to block scope.
+1 and 2 relate to putting multiple statements in a block, 3 and 4 relate to block scope.
 If you are choosing just two problems, do one from each group.

+1. Write code that simulates asking a user if they want to save their work and then saving it if they answer yes.

-1. - Use `prompt()` to ask "Do you want to save your work? (yes/no)".
+   - Use `prompt()` to ask "Do you want to save your work? (yes/no)".
 Store the answer in `wantsToSave`.
    - Write an `if` statement that checks if `wantsToSave` is equal to `"yes"`.
-   - Inside the block, first print `"Saving your work..."` and then print `"Save complete."`.
+   - Inside the block, first print "Saving your work..." and then print "Save complete.".

+2. Write code that simulates checking an online shopping cart to see if the user bought enough items to qualify for a discount.

-2. - Declare a variable `cartTotal` and set it to `55`.
+   - Declare a variable `cartTotal` and set it to `55`.
-   - Declare a variable `couponCode` and set it to `"DISCOUNT10"`.
+   - Declare a variable `couponCode` and set it to "DISCOUNT10".
    - Write an `if` statement that checks if `cartTotal` is over 50.
-   - Inside the block, print `"You qualify for a discount!"` and on a new line, print `"Apply code: " + couponCode`.
+   - Inside the block, print "You qualify for a discount!" and on a new line, print "Apply code: " +` couponCode`.

+3. Write code that shows that a global variable can be set inside a local scope (in this case inside { } of an if statement)

-3. Declare a variable `let finalMessage = "";` before any `if` statements.
+   - Declare and initialize variables: `let finalMessage = "";` and `let condition = true;` before any `if` statements.

-   - Write an `if...else` statement.
-In the `if` block, assign the value `"Success!"` to `finalMessage`.
-In the `else` block, assign the value `"Failure!"` to `finalMessage`.
+   - Write an `if(condition === true)...else` statement.
+In the `if` block, assign the value "Success!" to `finalMessage`.
+In the `else` block, assign the value "Failure!" to `finalMessage`.

-   - After the entire `if...else` structure, print the `finalMessage` variable to the console.
-This works because the variable was declared in the outer scope.
+   - After the entire `if...else` statement, print the `finalMessage` variable to the console.
+This works because the variable was declared in the outer (global) scope.

+4. Write code that demonstrates how variable declared inside {} are local to that block of code.

+   - Declare a variable `let userType = "admin";`.

+   - Write an `if...else` statement that checks if `userType` is equal to `"admin"`.
-4. Write an `if (true)` block.
-Inside it, declare `let x = 5;` and print its value.
+   - Inside the `if` block, declare and initialize a variable `let message = "Welcome, Admin!"` and print it to the console.
-   - Write a separate `if (true)` block immediately after the first one.
-Inside this second block, declare another variable also named `let x = 10;` and print its value.
+   - Inside the `else` block, declare and initialize a *different* variable, also named `let message = "Welcome, User!"`, and print it to the console.
-   - Notice how this works without error, because each `x` is trapped within its own scope and they don't conflict with each other.
+   - Notice how this works without error.
+The `message` in the `if` block is a completely separate variable from the `message` in the `else` block because each is scoped only to its own `{}`.

 ------